gia-bartlett/Business-Analysis/Agile_Requirements_Foundations.md

 If you wait to make a decision you will likely have more up to date information to use.

 #### Minimum Viable Products (MVP)
+Version of the product that balances cost, risk, and value.
+Ensures a product is not over- or under-engineered - learn just enough, quickly enough to confirm the product is viable and learn what is needed next for the product.
+Keeps work small and flexible and allows for pivoting to more important areas if necessary.

+**Minimum Vible Thinking (MVT)**
+Focus on what matters - avoiding unecessary features and details.
+Deliver work faster by discussing each feature to the right depth and breadth.
+Gives the right focus when prioritising backlog items.

 #### Experiments
+Experiments provide a process-driven approach to solving ambiguity.
+They help teams learn while delivering, instead of pushing out features that might not deliver value.
+When a product or feature is being discussed and there are critical unknowns then this is the time for experimenting (not potentially building the wrong thing)

 #### Value-stream